keptn/lifecycle-toolkit/docs-new/docs/guides/tasks.md

 where we use [Podtato-Head](https://github.com/podtato-head/podtato-head) to run some simple pre-deployment checks.

-To run the example, download then example then issue the following commands:
+To run the example, download the example and then issue the following commands:

 ```shell